David Nixon (magician): Entertainment career

 He was the subject of This Is Your Life in 1973 when he was surprised by Eamonn Andrews at the Magic Circle Headquarters in London.
 He then presented an episode of the programme the following year, in which the subject was the series' regular British host, Eamonn Andrews.
-A keen chess player, Nixon presented Checkmate, a Thames Television series teaching the basics of the game.
+A keen chess player, Nixon presented Checkmate, an ATV series teaching the basics of the game.

 Alongside his skills as a magician, Nixon liked to use television technology for humour and entertainment.
 In the 1970s, when the technology of colour separation overlay became available, he developed a way to interact with a recording of himself apparently on the other side of a mirror.
 Not only was the conversation perfectly coordinated, he also used sleight-of-hand to appear to pass objects back and forth to himself.

 David Nixon has been recognised as an influence on future UK magicians as diverse as Wayne Dobson and Jerry Sadowitz.

-With a rich and mellow speaking voice, Nixon was in demand as a compere and narrator.
-Alongside this he performed in pantomimes, a favourite part being 'Buttons' in Cinderella.
-He was a narrator in the show Emil and the Detectives, at the Mermaid Theatre, London.
+With a rich and mellow speaking voice, Nixon was in demand as a compere and narrator; he was a narrator in the show Emil and the Detectives, at the Mermaid Theatre, London.

-David Nixon made his final two television appearances posthumously, as a guest on Basil Brush's Magical Christmas, broadcast on BBC1 on 23 December 1978, Celebrity Squares, broadcast on ITV on 24 February 1979 and on Give Us a Clue, also broadcast on ITV on 27 March 1979.
+David Nixon made his final television appearances posthumously, as a guest on Basil Brush's Magical Christmas, broadcast on BBC1 on 23 December 1978, Celebrity Squares, broadcast on ITV on 24 February 1979 and on Give Us a Clue, also broadcast on ITV on 27 March 1979.